AIABaltimore Excellence in Design Awards

 At the jury's discretion, a Michael F. Trostel, FAIA, Award for Excellence in a Historic Preservation award will be given to a project demonstrating exceptional standards in restoration, rehabilitation, adaptive reuse, addition or sensitive new construction in a historic environment.

-The Design Awards celebration will take place on October 13, 2017.
+The Design Awards celebration will take place on October 13, 2017 at the University of Baltimore Angelos Law Center.
 Throughout the event a slide-show of all entries will be shown.

 Winners in each category will be required to create a project board.
 Winning project boards will be on display at the awards event.
 More details about board design will be sent to winners.
 DOWNLOAD BOARD TEMPLATE .PSD / DOWNLOAD BOARD TEMPLATE .JPG